 - Withdrawal of the Israeli military – restoration of basic infrastructure and return of all internally displaced persons.

-- Accountability instead of impunity – all war crimes and human rights violations must be addressed.
+- Accountability instead of impunity – all war crimes and human rights violations must be investigated.

-How do we help in Gaza?
+How can we help in Gaza?

 Henriette Hänsch

-Regional coordinator Middle East/North Africa
+Regional Coordinator Middle East/North Africa